cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 published: true
 ---

-Absolutely!
-Here's a more polished and engaging revision of your text.
-I've preserved your tone—curious, ambitious, and open to collaboration—while improving flow, precision, and impact:

----

 I’m passionate about **knowledge-driven research in software engineering**, especially when it involves mining software repositories to extract meaningful, actionable insights.[^1]

 My current research interest revolves around quantifying the **impact and pervasiveness of software bloat** across large-scale software ecosystems.